 - 5. For the Main Walk turn left and go over the stile onto a potentially muddy path between fences.
 In 60m turn right and go along a narrow bridleway for 200m, also between fences.
 At the end bear left onto a farm track coming in from the right.
 Do not go over a stile beside a large metal fieldgate into the field ahead but go through a smaller metal gate to its right, staying on the bridleway. - 6.
 Follow the bridleway into a wood, soon going steeply downhill and then swinging round to the left.
 It comes out onto a narrow lane where you turn right, gently downhill between hedges.
 In 150m, at a slight right-hand bend, turn left through a side gate next to a wooden fieldgate onto a permissive path into Magpie Bottom2. - 7.
 In 200m go through another side gate in a belt of trees and fork right to stay on the valley floor.
 In a further 200m veer right to join a public footpath coming steeply down the bank on your left.
 Follow the grassy path towards a wood. - 8.
 Go through a wooden gate into Great Wood, then steadily uphill on a clear woodland path.
-At the top go out through a small metal gate into a field.
-Follow the path through more gates to come to a minor road (Rowdow Lane) opposite the entrance to Mount Farm.
+At the top go out through a small metal gate and across a field.
+On the far side follow a potentially muddy path alongside a screen of trees to a minor road (Rowdow Lane), coming out opposite the entrance to Mount Farm.